squareblob/MountAugusta/Constitution.md

 iv.
 The Mayor is in charge of creating and appointing citizens to the Cupboard Offices of their choosing, as outlined in Article V, Section D of the Constitution.

 v.
 The Mayor's term of office shall be three months long.
-Beyond its natural expiration, the Mayor’s term can be terminated by either the Mayor's resignation or by a passing recall vote
+Beyond its natural expiration, the Mayor’s term can be terminated by either the Mayor's resignation or by a passing recall vote.

 vi.
 No person shall hold more than two terms (or 6 months) as Mayor within a 8 month period.